Alternative Text Stephen Birch | 15 April 2025 |

 Across the world, governments are introducing frameworks to address these concerns.
 These frameworks include:

-Deploying Agentic AI where it makes a positive difference.
+Deploying Agentic AI in a Positive Way

 AI Agents aren’t the harbingers of doom.
 No. They are already being put to work for good.